DMSO, Is it just a smelly solvent, or is it?

-It is a good solvent which is frequently used for responses involving salts, especially nucleophilic substitutions.
+It is a good solvent that is frequently used for responses involving salts, especially nucleophilic substitutions.
 However, it’s the unusual property that it may pass through membranes and rubber gloves quite easily, and penetrate the skin.

 After contact with it upon the skin, some people today discover that DMSO is secreted out on the surface of the tongue causing a garlic-like flavour in the mouth, and garlic breath!